We love the panoramic sunroof in the 2019 Kia Sorento, and we love the useable 3rd row. 📸 Deb Thompson

 The Best 7 Seater SUVs for Back to School Carpools

-These people-haulers come in three types: Small, mid and full size, and are available from both luxury and popular car brands.
-Full-size SUVs typically seat 8 and often are built on a truck frame, meaning they are bigger, higher off the ground and take up more space in parking lots and driveways.
+These people-haulers come in three types: small, mid and full size.
+They are also available from both luxury and popular car brands.
+Full-size SUVs typically seat 8, and they are often built on a truck frame.
+That means they are bigger, higher off the ground and take up more space in parking lots and driveways.

 The 7 seater SUV (often classified as a crossover for being a cross between a car and an SUV) has become popular for its smaller size, car-like drive experience, and better fuel economy.
 Most are available in both front-wheel drive and all-wheel drive, and increasingly, AWD means they are almost as capable as true 4WD.